abbeygirl/nzedb/Ubuntu-13.04-install-guide.md

 max_execution_time = 120
 (you can set 1024M to -1 if you have lots of RAM)
 memory_limit = 1024M
-(change Europe/London to your settings, see the php.net site for valid ones, remove the ; if there is one preceeding the date.timezone)
+(change Europe/London to your settings, see [http://php.net/manual/en/timezones.php](http://php.net/manual/en/timezones.php) for valid ones, remove the ; if there is one preceeding the date.timezone)
 date.timezone = Europe/London

 Create the site config:
-sudo nano /etc/apache2/sites-available/nZEDb
+`sudo nano /etc/apache2/sites-available/nZEDb`

 Paste the following:
 <VirtualHost *:80>
     ServerAdmin webmaster@localhost
     ServerName localhost